Hosting Travelers with Pets | Greece 2021By Wooftogether, Category:

 Being a pet friendly holiday accommodation can mean additional work and increased expenses, but you’ll soon find the boost to business more than compensates.
 Another option you might want to consider is charging a cleaning fee or a pet fee to offset the additional costs.

 No matter how good your client and their pet has been, there will be traces of their visit remaining when they’ve gone.
 In the best-case scenario, that will be the odd hair or two, but in the worst, it could be dog odor, poop, or urine stains.

-Both vacuum cleaners and dust mops can be effective in removing pet hairs.
-A vacuum cleaner with a water filter system, like the Hyla, or one with a HEPA filter such as the Shark Rotator Professional, will not only remove hairs but clean away allergens as well.
-They work exceptionally well for carpeted floors, where dog hairs might be difficult to remove.
+Both vacuum cleaners and dust mops can be effective in removing pet hair.
+A vacuum cleaner with a water filter system, like the Hyla, or one with a HEPA filter such as the Shark Rotator Professional, will not only remove hair but clean away allergens as well.
+They work exceptionally well for carpeted floors, where dog hair might be difficult to remove.

 Pet dander, a sort of dog dandruff that’s almost invisible to the human eye, can accumulate on furnishings, bedding, and floors.
 Pet dander is an irritant for asthmatics and can cause severe allergies.
 If the room where your dog guests are staying is used by non-pet guests too, you might want to consider using a pet dander removal spray regularly to prevent the occurrence of any medical emergency.

 Antibacterial surface cleaning wipes not only remove bacteria but ninety percent of allergens too.
 They’re convenient and easy to use on things like cupboard doors, bed frames, and headboards but can prove to be costly in the long run.